 Edward J Hollins, was the Grandson age 7 months, of Edward Ellis and his wife Mary at Old Hall Cottage, Hawarden on the 1891 census.
 Edward Ellis was 58 and a coal miner.
 His wife Mary was 54.
 Their sons were Thomas, 24, unmarried and a coal miner like his father and Joseph 18, was a Brickmaker’s Labourer.
 Their daughter Annie Hollins was 27, married and living with her son Edward J. Hollins who was 7 months old.
 Granddaughter Minnie Ellis was 6 and a Scholar.
 All were born in Hawarden.

-1901 finds the family still living at Old Hall, Wood Lane, Ewloe.
-Edward Hollins continued to live with his Grandfather Edward Ellis, 68 who still coal mining and by then, a widower.
+The census of 1901 finds the family still living at Old Hall, Wood Lane, Ewloe. head of the household was Edward Ellis, 68 who still coal mining and by then, a widower.
 His son Edward Ellis 34 was also still a Coal Miner and his daughter Mary J. Ellis was a Domestic Housekeeper.
 Granddaughter Minnie 16, was a Dressmaker.
 Grandson Edward H. Ellis was 6 and Grandson Edward Hollins was 10.

-The 1901 census, however, finds Edward John’s mother, Ann Hollins living at the home of her brother, his wife and daughter (Joseph Ellis 28 was a Labourer in the brickyard and his wife Esther Ellis was 28.
+The 1901 census, lists Ann Hollins (Edward John’s mother) living at the home of her brother, his wife and daughter (Joseph Ellis 28 was a Labourer in the brickyard and his wife Esther Ellis was 28.
 Mary E Ellis was 1) They lived in Hawarden Road, Aston, Hawarden, 2 doors fron Ewloe Post Office.
 Ann Hollins 37, was married and had with her, her three daughters, Mary J. Hollins 8, Esther M. Hollins 5 and Lilly Hollins 1.
 They had all been born in Ewloe.

-It is interesting to note that from the 1871 census when Annie Ellis age 17, (Edward John’s mother) was a servant living in the household of Obadiah Jones & his wife Isabella and one son Edward I. Jones age 1 at 47, Mill Street, Toxteth Park, Liverpool as a servant, Annie’s husbands’ never appeared in the same household as Annie & children up to and including the 1911 census.
-(Obadiah Jones was age 39 and had been born in Saltney, Flintshire )
+(It is interesting to note that from the 1871 census when Annie Ellis 17, and was living and working as a servant in the household of Obadiah Jones & family at 47, Mill Street, Toxteth Park, Liverpool.
+Annie’s husbands never appeared in the same household as Annie & children.
+This continued up to and including the 1911 census).

-His Flintshire WW1 Index Card F11 was signed by his mother Ann Bond on the 14th October 1919, she said that he got killed 26th October 1917 near Poperinge & buried Lyissenthoek Military Cemetary, Poperinge. (sic)
+There is an index card for Edward John Hollins in The Flintshire Roll of Honour at the County Record office in Hawarden.
+(Index Card F11). it was signed by his mother Ann Bond on the 14th October 1919.
+She said that he was killed 26th October 1917 near Poperinge and was buried Lyissenthoek Military Cemetery, Poperinge.

-UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co .uk. confirms Edward’s regimental information as detailed above and adds that he enlisted in Hawarden.
-His medal card also on ancestry details his medal entitlement, but does not tell us what his first Theatre of War was and when his entered it.
+UK, Soldiers Died in the Great War, 1914-1919 accessible on www.ancestry.co .uk. confirms Edward’s regimental information as detailed above left and adds that he enlisted in Hawarden.
+His medal card also on ancestry details his medal entitlement.

 Edward John’s Army Service records have survived and are accessible on www.ancestry.com